DeepthiIppala/customer-shopping-behavior-analytics/README.md

-# Customer shopping behavior analytics
+# Customer shopping behavior analysis

 ## 📌 Project overview
 This is an end-to-end data analytics project that shows a complete workflow, from data preparation to interactive dashboarding.
 The project uses retail customer data to derive insights into customer behavior, loyalty, and purchase patterns, simulating a real-world business intelligence scenario.